 Salad – A large salad bar and baked potato bar with a ton of variety of toppings.
 You’ll also find sushi at this station.

-Sweets – Save room for gelato, cookies (like butterscotch cookies), coconut macaroons, Rice Krispie Squares, apple pie, cakes, creme brulee, bananas foster, and red velvet cupcakes.
+Sweets – Save room for gelato, cookies (like butterscotch cookies and Mexican wedding cookies), coconut macaroons, Rice Krispie Squares, apple pie, cakes, creme brulee, bananas foster, and red velvet cupcakes.

 Tandoori – Fresh authentic Indian food, including oven fresh Naan, pompano fish, yellow dahl, along with chicken and vegetable dishes, like chicken tikka masala and chicken curry.

 On Friday and Saturday nights, the Aria’s “Gourmet Dinner Buffet” features lobster, oysters, and king crab legs.

 Monday to Friday (7 AM to 9 AM) – $24.99